-For Reception, school will start at 9:00am and finish at 3pm.
+For Reception, school will start at 8:50am and finish at 3:20pm (1:30pm on Fridays).
 Please be prompt when dropping off/collecting your child.
 We will be using class Dojo to help wit home-school communications.
 If you need to speak to a teacher, please send them a message on Dojo.

 In the early years foundation stage (EYFS), we study the same topics throughout the year in order to deepen the children's knowledge and understanding.
 However, the weekly planning will be differentiated appropriately to meet the needs of all children for each year group.
 Below is a list of our class topics for the year.
 Have a look and see what your child will be learning during each term this year:

 Meet the Staff...

 This term we are going to be learning about 'Traditional Tales'.
 During our literacy sessions, we will be reading a number of familiar books to help develop our literacy skills.
 We will be reading Goldilocks and The Three Bears, Little Red Riding Hood and The Three Little Pigs.
 For the last couple of weeks of term, our learning environment will be focused on Christmas.